mangaleshsenthil/Network-Traffic-Classification-and-Attack-Detection-using-Machine-Learning/README.md

 # Network-Traffic-Classification-and-Attack-Detection-using-Machine-Learning
-A Machine Learning project that processes massive datasets of network traffic to automatically distinguish between normal user behavior and malicious cyber threats like DDoS, botnets, and web application attacks.
+A Machine Learning project that processes massive datasets of network traffic to automatically distinguish between normal user behavior and malicious cyber threats like DDoS, botnets, and web application attacks using CIC IoT DIAD 2024 Dataset